 Angkor Wat in Cambodia

-Although there is much more to see when traveling in Cambodia, the ancient ruins of Angkor temples dating back to the 12 century that are scattered throughout the jungle draw more than half of Cambodia's annual international visitors.
+Although there is much more to see when traveling in Cambodia, the ancient ruins of Angkor temples dating back to the 12th century are the crown jewel for tourism.
+Angkor Wat is considered the largest religious monument in the world and even appears on Cambodia's flag.

 Located near modern-day Siem Reap, Angkor was the seat of the mighty Khmer Empire that peaked between the 9th and 15th centuries until the city was sacked in 1431.
-Today, Angkor Wat is protected as an amazing UNESCO World Heritage Site.
+Today, Angkor Wat is protected as one of Southeast Asia's most impressive UNESCO World Heritage Sites.

-Containing both Hindu and Buddhist temples spread over many miles, the bas reliefs and statues depict scenes from mythology, providing a small glimpse of the ancient Khmer civilization.
-Although the main site is impressive, it is also busy.
-Fortunately, intrepid travelers have the option to visit the many unrestored temples located away from the main site.
+Containing both Hindu and Buddhist temples spread over many miles of jungle, the bas-reliefs and statues depict scenes from mythology, providing a small glimpse of the ancient Khmer civilization.
+Although the main site is impressive, it is also perpetually busy—especially during high season between November and April.
+Fortunately, intrepid travelers still have the option to visit the many unrestored temples located away from the main site.

 Getting to Cambodia

-Although Cambodia has around a dozen overland border crossings with neighboring Thailand, Laos, and Vietnam, the easiest way to reach Cambodia with the least amount of hassle is via a budget flight to Siem Reap or the capital, Phnom Penh.
-Lots of cheap flights are available from Bangkok and Kuala Lumpur.
+Cambodia has around a dozen overland border crossings with neighboring Thailand, Laos, and Vietnam.
+But the easiest way to reach Cambodia with the least amount of hassle is via a budget flight to Siem Reap or the capital, Phnom Penh.
+Plenty of inexpensive flights are available from Bangkok and Kuala Lumpur.

-If your main objective is to see Angkor Wat, flying into Siem Reap is easiest.
-Phnom Penh is connected to Siem Reap via bus (5-6 hours) and speedboat.
+If your primary plan is to see Angkor Wat, flying into Siem Reap is easiest, although flights tend to be more expensive relative to the short time spent in the air.
+Phnom Penh is connected to Siem Reap via bus (5–6 hours) and speedboat.

 Cambodia Visa and Entry Requirements

-A visa for Cambodia can be arranged online before travel via the e-visa website or citizens from many approved countries can simply get a 30-day visa on arrival at the airport in Siem Reap or Phnom Penh.
-Visa on arrival is available at some of the major land border crossings.
-Just to be safe, arrange your visa in advance if you'll be crossing overland at one of the less-popular checkpoints.
+A visa for Cambodia can be arranged online before travel via the Cambodian e-visa website.
+Citizens from many approved countries can also get a 30-day visa on arrival at the airport in Siem Reap or Phnom Penh.
+Visa on arrival is available at some of the major land border crossings but not all.

-Two passport-sized photos are required as well as a visa application fee.
-The official price for a visa should be around US $35.
+Two passport-sized photos are required as well as the application fee.
+The official price for a visa should be around US $30–35.
 Officials prefer if you pay the application fee in U.S. dollars.
 You may be charged more for paying in Thai baht.

 Money in Cambodia

 Western-networked ATMs are widespread throughout Cambodia; the most common networks are Cirrus, Maestro, and Plus.
 Expect to pay a fee between of up to $5 per transaction on top of whatever your bank charges.
 Credit cards are only accepted in large hotels and at some tour agencies.
-It's always safer to use cash (card skimming is a problem in Cambodia) and stick to using ATMs in public places, ideally those attached to banks.
+It's always safer to use cash (card skimming can be a problem in Cambodia) and stick to using ATMs in public places, ideally those attached to bank branches.

 Like most of Asia, Cambodia has a culture of haggling.
 Prices for everything from souvenirs to hotel rooms can generally be negotiated.
-Plan to use up your Cambodian riel before leaving the country because it cannot be exchanged and becomes practically useless outside of Cambodia.
+Plan to use up your Cambodian riel before leaving the country because it cannot be exchanged.
+The riel is practically useless outside of Cambodia.

 Vaccinations for Cambodia